 12. Kale Logistics Solutions

 Kale Logistics specializes in aviation, cargo, and multimodal logistics automation, making it a mission-critical platform for ports, airports, customs brokers, and cross-border logistics handlers.
 Unlike traditional last-mile tools, Kale digitizes highly regulated and documentation-heavy segments of logistics.
 Its cargo community systems enable seamless data exchange between freight forwarders, customs, ground handlers, and cargo terminals, reducing processing time, compliance bottlenecks, and manual paperwork.
-With global adoption and compliance-ready solutions, Kale is helping India modernize its trade infrastructure across air, ocean, and land cargo systems.
+With global adoption and compliance solutions, Kale is helping India making its trade infrastructure across air, ocean, and land cargo systems.

 Key Features: